Tuesday, August 18, 2026

 10. Having correct table manners.

-2. Are not obsessed with free things.
+2. Don't be obsessed with free things.

 3. Don't borrow money & act carelessly.